An attractive rewards credit card for frequent Delta flyers.

 While some American Express rewards cards offer great perks, like complimentary access to its exclusive network of airport lounges, you won’t get that perk with the Delta SkyMiles® Platinum American Express Card (lounge access costs $39 per visit).
 However, you will get attractive rewards rates on several types of travel-related purchases along with other valuable travel benefits.

 This card offers you the highest reward rate when you make purchases with Delta or spend on hotel bookings, which is great for those who regularly fly and stay out of town.
-However, it also offers elevated rewards at restaurants and U.S.supermarkets, which can help you rack up miles whether you’re away or at home.
+However, it also offers elevated rewards at restaurants including takeout and delivery and U.S.supermarkets, which can help you rack up miles whether you’re away or at home.
 Further, purchases that don’t qualify for the higher reward rates still earn you miles.
 You can also get a great welcome bonus if you meet the spending requirement and will enjoy perks like a free checked bag and an annual companion pass.
 Overall, this will be a great card for many who fly Delta as their airline of choice.

 To help you decide if it’s the best travel rewards card for you, here’s a more detailed look at its major pros and cons and how it compares to other offers.

 What we like about the Delta SkyMiles® Platinum American Express Card

 - High rewards rate.
 With this card, you’ll be able to earn 3X miles on hotels and Delta purchases, 2X miles at restaurants worldwide, including takeout and delivery and U.S. supermarkets and 1X miles on all other eligible purchases.

 - Good welcome bonus.
 Earn Earn 60,000 bonus miles and 5,000 Medallion Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months, Offer Expires 10/28/2020.
 Terms Apply.